Principal Investigators – A/Prof James Fallon, Prof Robert Shepherd, Prof Dexter Irvine, A/Prof Andrew Wise

 Children as young as four months are now being implanted with a bionic ear.
 It has been observed that many children implanted with a bionic ear at a young age are able to comprehend speech and communicate almost as well as hearing children.

-We investigated how the use of the bionic ear (and the new “experience” of sound) contributed to brain plasticity – by promoting nerve cell survival and connectivity in the brain.
-Our goals were to study, using functional, anatomical and behavioural measures:
+We are investigating how the use of the bionic ear (and the new “experience” of sound) contributes to brain plasticity – by promoting nerve cell survival and connectivity in the brain.
+Our goals are to study, using functional, anatomical and behavioural measures:

-We achieved these goals by using a number of sub-disciplines of neurobiology, including electrophysiological, behavioural and neuroanatomical / molecular biological techniques.
+To achieve these goals we use a number of sub-disciplines of neurobiology including electrophysiological, behavioural and neuroanatomical / molecular biological techniques.